2019 REHEARSAL SCHEDULES

 “Messiah” –Easter Sunday

-- Basses/Tenors For the performance, men must wear solid white shirts, solid black pants, black coats & black ties.
+- Basses/Tenors For the performance, men must wear solid white shirts, solid black pants, black coats & black ties, black or brown shoes.

 - Altos/Sopranos For the performance, women must wear solid white.
 (Not ecru/off-white/beige/etc.) The shoulders and upper arms should be completely covered.
-New this year: In order to limit the distractions of the audience we are suggesting that white pants (no leggings) be worn, especially if you are on the front row or on an aisle seat.
+To limit the distractions of the audience we are suggesting that white pants (no leggings) be worn, especially if you are on the front row or on an aisle seat.
 If skirts are worn, they need to be long enough that when sitting they are well below the knee line.
 Avoid low necklines.
 Shoes – Toes must be covered.
 Brown or nude colored shoes are preferred.
 Black shoes are acceptable.

 On Performance Days, the Sections Secretaries will be scrutinizing each Chorus member’s attire.
 They have the authority to ask you to go home and change, or not perform at all, if your attire does not meet these guidelines.